-Welcome to Blackfoot's portal for supporting our communities, powered by Submittable.
-We have streamlined our community support process using this online portal for community events, cash requests, raffle baskets, and 4-H community projects.
-If this is your first time submitting a community ask, please note you must first create a quick Submittable account to complete an application.
-Once you have created an account, you can use your account for future requests.
-If you run into any issues setting up your account along the way, please check out the FAQs.
+Welcome to Blackfoot Communications' portal for supporting our communities, powered by Submittable.
+We have streamlined our application process by using this online portal for for community events, cash requests, raffle baskets, and 4-H community project.
+If this your first time accessing this Application, you must first create a Submittable account to complete the form (see "Create Your Account" below).
+Once your Submittable account is created, you can use the same log-in/password account for future requests.
+If you run into issues setting up your account, please check out the FAQs.

 To be considered, your organization must satisfy the following: